jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 A static variable in a template function is duplicated for each different value of the template arguments.

-Different C++ template values passed to a function creates unique instances of the function for each template value.
-Vitis HLS synthesizes these copies independently within their own context.
-This can be beneficial as the tool can provide specific optimizations for each unique instance, producing a straightforward implementation of the function.
+Different C++ template values passed to a function create unique instances of the function for each template value.
+Vitis HLS synthesizes these copies independently within their context.
+This can be beneficial because the tool can provide specific optimizations for each unique instance, producing a straightforward implementation of the function.

 This simple example shows how to use C++ template functions to create multiple instances of the same function.
 This is one way to prevent
 Vitis HLS from creating one module master and then sharing the instance of the master across multiple cycles.
-The template function method can be use to create multiple instances of the same function and Vitis HLS would treat them as separate unique functions that are not shared.
+The template function method can be used to create multiple instances of the same function and Vitis HLS would treat them as separate unique functions that are not shared.

 **cpp_template.cpp**
 ```c++